-Use Social Media for Recruiting, Screening, and Background Checks?
+Using Social Media for Recruiting, Screening, and Background Checks

-Employers are all over the board about searching online for information about prospective employees because of potential discrimination and negligent hiring charges.
+There is no consensus among employers regarding searching online for information about prospective employees because of both potential discrimination and negligent hiring charges.
 Thus far, the practice of social media screening and background checks by employers is minimal.
-But, the percentage of employers checking online information will grow as using online social media becomes further entrenched in the fabric of social networking and job searching.
+However, the percentage of employers checking online information is expected to grow as using online social media becomes further entrenched in the fabric of social networking and job searching.

 Are you prepared with policies and procedures to integrate the information you find online in your screening and background check practices?
 Rob Pickell*, senior vice president of customer solutions at HireRight, shares his knowledge about online social media recruiting, screening, and background checks.

 Social Media as a Recruitment Tool

 Employers are using social media as a valuable tool for sourcing and recruiting prospective candidates.
 Social networking allows organizations to build their employment brand and awareness, expand the breadth and depth of their network, target top talent in a large range of skill sets, and improve the effectiveness of their recruiting efforts.

 According to a recent research report by the Society for Human Resource Management (SHRM), 76% of companies said that they do use or are planning to use social media sites for recruiting.
 More than half of the employers responding said that social networking sites are an efficient way to recruit candidates.

 LinkedIn is the web version of business networking.
 We've all heard that networking is the best way to find a new job and you can look at LinkedIn as the online equivalent to in-person business networking.
 For job seekers, LinkedIn provides a free and easy way to network with large numbers of people they know and the people that those people know.
 LinkedIn also allows job seekers to follow the news and job postings for their targeted employers.